 \subsection{Direct Business Relationships}

 We set out to explore what is the state of the advertising ecosystem two years after the Strengthened \cop was signed.
 We collect the \adstxt files of misinformation websites and the \sellersjson files of ad networks on July 2024.
 We plot in Figure~\ref{fig:DirectRelationshipsDistribution} the number of direct business relationships among misinformation websites and ad networks.
-This relationships are extracted based on the ad accounts that both publishers and ad networks agree are valid through \adstxt and \sellersjson files respectively.
+These relationships are extracted based on the ad accounts that both publishers and ad networks agree are valid through \adstxt and \sellersjson files, respectively.
 We observe that the majority of misinformation websites have a direct contract with only a handful of ad networks.
 However, there exist misinformation websites that form business contracts with tens or even hundreds of ad networks.
 One such example is the website \emph{whatreallyhappened.com}.
 This website serves an \adstxt file of over 8500 lines that contains verified \texttt{DIRECT} entries for 196 distinct ad networks.
-In fact, the identifiers in this file are organized and labeled accordingly, indicating that this website participates in various (dark) pools~\cite{papadogiannakis2023pooling,vekaria2023inventory}.
+In fact, the identifiers in this file are organized and labeled accordingly, indicating the presence of (dark) pools~\cite{papadogiannakis2023pooling,vekaria2023inventory}.